-The administration of 330 mg/kg b.w. over a period of 6 weeks on 6 days per week to dogs and the oral administration of 100 mg/kg b.w./day to rats and rabbits showed no drug induced changes

-(Kommission E, 1994).
-For sub-acute toxicity studies Sprague-Dawley rats were fed with oral doses of Saccharomyces boulardii (corresponding to $5 \times 10^9$ cfu/g) up to 1,300 mg/kg b.w. for 14 consecutive days (Sudha, 2011).
-During the observation period of 28 days Saccharomyces boulardii was well tolerated and there was no morbidity or any toxic clinical symptom displayed either in male or female rats.
+The administration of 330 mg/kg b.w. over a period of 6 weeks on 6 days per week to dogs and the oral administration of 100 mg/kg b.w./day to rats and rabbits showed no drug induced changes (Kommission E, 1994).
+For sub-acute toxicity studies, Sprague-Dawley rats were fed with oral doses of Saccharomyces boulardii (corresponding to 5×10^9 CFU/g) up to 1,300 mg/kg b.w. for 14 consecutive days (Sudha, 2011).
+During the observation period of 28 days, Saccharomyces boulardii was well tolerated and there was no morbidity nor any toxic clinical symptom displayed either in male or female rats.